lesind22/OCR-and-AI-Transcription-Project-8510/README.md

 # Project Overview:

 This repository provides tools and instructions for processing an issue of The Colored American Magazine, a historic Black publication advocating for Black identity and representation in the early 19th century.
 The second Python script, "Contrast and Enhancement," will examine the cover of The Colored American Magazine.
-Using OpenAI's GPT-5-nano, I will further process the extracted text to interpret or clarify content where OCR is imperfect.
+Using OpenAI's GPT-5-nano, I will further process the extracted text ("Truth) to interpret or clarify content where OCR is imperfect.

 _________________________________________________________________________________________________________________________________________________________________________________________